BBVA/hancock-doc/docs/guide/wallet-hub/Operations/README.md

 Signature Providers must be registered.

-This call returned a response ready to be send to dlt network.
+This call returned a response ready to be send to DLT network.

-You can see the technical documentation, and an example of the call in the next <a href="https://bbva.github.io/hancock-dlt-broker/api.html#hancock-wallet-hub--dlt-sign-tx">link</a>.
+You can see the technical documentation, and an example of the call <a href="https://bbva.github.io/hancock-dlt-broker/api.html#hancock-wallet-hub--dlt-sign-tx">here</a>.

 ## Send Transaction